girishji/girishji.github.io/_posts/2023-08-03-vim-plugin-howto.markdown

 Both Lua and Vim9script are compiled into bytecode (unlike legacy script).
 I wrote a few non-trivial plugins in Lua before switching over to Vim9script.
-I prefer the latter because the code tends to be more compact, has more advanced language features for functional programming (closures with lambdas, for instance), has better regex support, and offers smoother interface to Vim's APIs.
+I prefer the latter because the code tends to be more compact, has more advanced language features for functional programming, has better regex support, and offers smoother interface to Vim's APIs.
 But Lua is its own fun language to program in and Neovim keeps experimenting with new features.
 Ultimately it boils down to preference.
 If Vim9script tickles your